smapiot/piral/docs/reference/C21-piral-metadata.md

 The `app` field is necessary to signal the HTML file to be used as an entry point to the Piral CLI.
 All paths are relative to the *package.json*.

 The `importmap` defines the shared dependencies from the Piral instance.
 The `inherit` field lists the packages that already contain shared dependencies.
-In the previous example `piral-base` (shares `tslib` etc.) and `piral-core` (shares `react`, `react-router-dom` etc.) are referenced.
+In the previous example, `piral-base` (shares `tslib` etc.) and `piral-core` (shares `react`, `react-router-dom`, etc.) are referenced.
 If you don't want these dependencies to be shared then remove the respective element from the array.

 The `importmap` also gives you the possibility to share other dependencies.
-In the example above a package called `my-ui-lib` is shared, too.
+In the example above, a package called `my-ui-lib` is shared, too.

-Additional the optional *piral.json* file can be used to define a bit more about the scaffolding process.
+Additionally, the optional *piral.json* file can be used to define a bit more about the scaffolding process.

 ```json
 {